plowteam/donut/README.md

 Contributions are always welcome, whether it's modifying source code to add new features or bug fixes, documenting new file formats or simply editing some grammar.

+You can also join the [Discord for development discussion]((https://discord.gg/xpdbWzG)) if you are unsure of anything.

 ## License
 donut is released as open source software under the [GPL v3](https://opensource.org/licenses/gpl-3.0.html)